-Heads and authorised school staff may also use such force as is reasonable given the circumstances when conducting a search without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, e-cigarettes and vapes, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
+Heads and authorised school staff may also use such force as is reasonable given the circumstances when conducting a search without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
 Please see Appendix 4 regarding searching and confiscation.